gem5bootcamp/lps2024/slides/03-Developing-gem5-models/02-debugging-gem5.md

 DebugFlag("HelloExampleFlag")
 ```

-Below is how `src/bootcamp/hello-sim-object/hello_sim_object.cc` looks like with changes
+To the right is how `src/bootcamp/hello-sim-object/hello_sim_object.cc` should look after the changes.

 ### Continued